 This depends on the kind of marinade you are using.
 In case you are marinating with acidic agents such as lemon, lime and orange, you should marinate for not more than 30 minutes.
 If you do it for too long, the acid will start to break down the flesh, and you will end up with overly mushy shrimp.

 On the other hand, if you are using a non-acidic marinade, such as garlic or olive oil, you can marinate your shrimp for up to an hour or more.
 Regardless of the marinade, you are using, you should only marinate your shrimp in the fridge in order to keep it fresh until the moment when you are ready to cook it.

 While most people prefer having the shell removed before preparing shrimp, cooking this seafood together with the shell can actually improve the flavor of the meat.
 Moreover, cooking shrimp with the shell intact helps to prevent the meat from overcooking quickly.

 I would, therefore, recommend cooking the shell along with the shrimp whenever possible, especially when grilling.
 In case you are serving shrimp with a dip, you can leave the shell on the tail of the shrimp intact to serve as a handle.

 When it comes to sea-food based meals, shrimp is without a doubt one of the fastest and easiest dishes to make.
+Not to mention that its in the tastiest and most nutritious seafoods category.
 The whole process, from preparation to cooking and serving takes less than 10 minutes.
 This makes shrimp one of the best meals to prepare for a quick dinner or lunch.